hank317/conference-assistant/README.md

     answer += chunk
 print('answer:', answer)
 ```
 ⚠ Multiple rounds of session require middleware to store and manage session information.
-Please change your Redis configuration in the configuration file as shown below:
+Please change your Redis configuration in the config.py as shown below:
 ```python
 redis_config = {
     'host':'127.0.0.1',